 Minimally Invasive Surgery

-da Vinci® Surgery
+da Vinci® Hysterectomy

-State-of-the-art da Vinci uses the latest in surgical and robotics technologies and is beneficial for performing complex surgery.
-Your surgeon is 100% in control of the da Vinci System, which translates his or her hand movements into smaller, more precise movements of tiny instruments inside your body. da Vinci - taking surgery beyond the limits of the human hand.
+State-of-the-art da Vinci uses the latest in surgical and robotics technologies for simple and complex procedures.
+Your doctor controls the da Vinci System, which translates his or her hand movements into smaller, more precise movements of tiny instruments inside your body.

 PN 1002189 Rev B 06/2014

-All people depicted unless otherwise noted are models. © 2014 Intuitive Surgical, Inc. All rights reserved.
-Product names are trademarks or registered trademarks of their respective holders.
+© 2014 Intuitive Surgical.
+All rights reserved.
+All product names are trademarks or registered trademarks of their respective holders.